 So you’re probably wonder how the hell shops like mine even exist?

 Well let me tell you and I think the Holly Black situation is a great example to explain this.
 Holly Black recently sold the license to merchandise based on her books to a small company called TopatoCo.
 She included in her statement that all unofficial merchandise will be stopped.
-Contrast this with Leigh Bardugo who did the exact same thing with her licensing but also stopped cease and desists being sent to small shop selling Grishaverse merchandise.
+Contrast this with Leigh Bardugo who did the exact same thing with her licensing but also stopped cease and desists being sent to small shops selling Grishaverse merchandise.

 Confusing no?
 One author is like get off my property (which she is totally allowed to do btw that is not what I’m debating) and another is happy for people like me to continue as far she is allowed to say this.

 And this is the problem.
 Many authors don’t get involved in licensing, they don’t sell merchandise and it’s usually only when their books get very big or made into a tv series that they may have a problem with small business owners.
-So small business have been allowed to exist and thrive and even if they aren’t selling the licensing to their merchandise they could easily tell us to stop but don’t.
+So small businesses have been allowed to exist and thrive and even if they aren’t selling the licensing to their merchandise they could easily tell us to stop but don’t.

 So why not?